google/tcmalloc/docs/README.md

 More advanced usages of TCMalloc may find the following documentation useful:

 *   The [TCMalloc Tuning Guide](tuning.md) covers the configuration choices in more depth, and also illustrates other ways to customize TCMalloc.
 *   The [TCMalloc Design Doc](design.md) covers how TCMalloc works underneath the hood, and why certain design choices were made.
 Most developers will not need this level of implementation detail.
 *   The [TCMalloc Compatibility Guide](compatibility.md) which documents our expectations for how our APIs are used.
+*   The [history and differences](gperftools.md) between this repository and gperftools.

 ## License